mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/First-Steps.md

 #### WebStart
 Open the MAMP PRO start page of your local web server.
 Additional information about the MAMP PRO start page is in the ‘Hosts’ section.

 #### Servers
-Starts or stops the Web Server and Database services of the MAMP PRO server.
+Starts or stops the Web Server and Database services of MAMP PRO.

 #### Revert
 Discards all changes, which have not already been confirmed with ‘Save’.

 #### Save
 Save your changed settings.